Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/printing/printer-view-margins.md

 The [IPrinterViewMargin](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IPrinterViewMargin).[Placement](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IPrinterViewMargin.Placement) property has an [PrinterViewMarginPlacement](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.PrinterViewMarginPlacement) enumeration value that indicates one of those four placement locations.

 Since each [IPrinterViewMargin](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IPrinterViewMargin) has a string-based `Key`, and the interface also implements [IOrderable](xref:ActiproSoftware.Text.Utility.IOrderable), it has an [Orderings](xref:ActiproSoftware.Text.Utility.IOrderable.Orderings) property that returns an enumerable of [Ordering](xref:ActiproSoftware.Text.Utility.Ordering) objects.
-Each ordering indicates the a string `Key` of another margin and whether this margin comes before or after that one.
+Each ordering indicates the string `Key` of another margin and whether this margin comes before or after that one.
 When multiple margins are combined into a placement location, they are ordered based on the [Orderings](xref:ActiproSoftware.Text.Utility.IOrderable.Orderings) property values, where "after" means farther away from the text area.

 ## Built-In Margin Summary